Fujifilm X-T20 vs Olympus TG-5

 It is notable that the X-T20 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the X-T20 and the TG-5 have been discontinued, but can regularly be found used on ebay.
+The X-T20 was replaced by the Fujifilm X-T100, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T20 or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.